LucasBorboleta/BaltekTheRules/README.md

 During year 2017, the rules have been translated in English, Esperanto and Portuguese.

 The **separation** of **text rules** and **software implementation** aims at encouraging people either to play using handcrafted material or to develop their own program.

+## Contributing

+Dear contributor, please read the following documents located in the [docs](./docs) folder:

+* [CODE-OF-CONDUCT](./docs/CODE-OF-CONDUCT.md): about expected behavior of contributors.
+* [CONTRIBUTING](./docs/CONTRIBUTING.md): how to contribute and on which aspects.
+* [DESIGN](./docs/DESIGN.md): about file organization, conventions and design.

 ## License